clivetong/Talks/Zod/README.md

 ### But we are just going to look at Zod

-- some parts are as implemented in Zod, and some aren't
+- some parts are as implemented as in Zod, and some aren't
+  - `npm run start`
+  - simple-zod.ts

 ---